lab1092/blender-manual_ja/manual/editors/sequencer/effects.rst

 .. figure:: /images/Manual-VSE-Speed-slomo-2.jpg
    :width: 300px
-   :figwidth: 300px

    50% Slow motion using Speed Control

 Suppose you want to sssslooow your strip dowwwwwwn.
 You need to affect the speed of the video clip without affecting the overall frame rate.
-Select the clip and Add→Effect→Speed Control effect strip.
+Select the clip and Add-->Effect-->Speed Control effect strip.
 Click to drop it and press :kbd:`N` to get the Properties.
 Uncheck the *Stretch to input strip length* option in the Effect Strip section.
 Set the Speed factor to be the factor by which you want to adjust the speed.